kubemq-io/kubemq-targets/targets/gcp/firebase/README.md

 | defaultmsg      | no       | default Firebase Cloud Messaging           | json                       |
 | defaultmultimsg | no       | default Firebase Cloud MulticastMessage    | json                       |

+*defaultmsg - can be used for common message settings *defaultmultimsg - can be used for common message settings

 Example: